 Accept.inc is a lender that helps first-time buyers make cash offers.

 First-time homebuyers have a hard time getting their offers accepted in today’s market.
-Even as the market slows in 2023, new buyers are losing out to buyers with all cash — or just stronger offers than their own.
+New buyers are losing out to buyers with all cash — or just stronger offers than their own.

 Founded in 2016, long before the pandemic housing boom, Accept.inc founders saw this problem and set out to create a new way to buy a home.